MIL SCI 1101 Introduction to Leadership I: 3 semester hours

 MIL SCI 4401 Adaptive Leadership: 3 semester hours

-Prerequisites: Successful completion of the ROTC Leadership Development and Assessment Course (LDAC).
+Prerequisites: MIL SCI 3302 or consent of the instructor.
 This course focuses on practical application of adaptive leadership.
 Throughout the semester, students will attend weekly training meetings and fill the roles of Army staff officers.
 They will plan, execute and assess ROTC training and recruiting events.
 Study will also focus on the Army values, leader ethics and how they are applied in the Full Spectrum Operating Environment.
 The officer's role in the Uniform Code of Military Justice, counseling of subordinates, administrative actions and other aspects of everyday military life will also be discussed.
 (FALL ONLY).

 MIL SCI 4402 Leaders in a Complex World: 3 semester hours